 San Blas Islands, Panama: An Unplugged Tropical Escape

 Kick off your flip flops and relax in paradise with a San Blas Dreams multi-day tour to the San Blas Islands archipelago in the Caribbean Sea.Shell yeah, beaches!
-Kick off your flip flops and dial your mindset to island time with a jaunt to the San Blas Islands archipelago on the Caribbean side of Panama.
+Kick off your flip flops and dial your mindset to island time with a jaunt to the San Blas Islands archipelago in the Caribbean Sea.
+Absorb the warmth of salty turquoise water, camp on beaches beneath dazzling stars, and form meaningful friendships with laid-back travelers as you hop along a few of the 365 islands that make up this rustic paradise in Panama.

 Ditch your cell phone, modern conveniences, and expectations to fully appreciate your stay.
-Relax in the sweetness of doing absolutely nothing and plop your butt on a hammock, towel, or palm tree in between optional excursions!
+Relax in the sweetness of doing absolutely nothing and plop your butt on a hammock, towel, or palm tree in between optional excursions.
+Below I share our multi-day tour with San Blas Dreams, the company we used to experience this oasis, to help you decide if it's also right for you!

 San Blas Islands

-Upon first glance, the flag of Guna Yala with its black sauwastika is reminiscent of the Nazi Party.
-However, the symbol represents the pain and mistreatment of the people during the revolution to fight against the repressive Panamanian government in 1925.
-Gunas won the right to protect their harmonious way of life and 27 people died during the rebellion.
+Upon first glance, the flag of Guna Yala with its black swastika is reminiscent of the Nazi Party.
+However, the symbol represents the pain and mistreatment of the Guna people during the revolution to fight against the repressive Panama government in 1925.
+They eventually won the right to protect their harmonious way of life, but unfortunately 27 lives were lost during the rebellion.
 The red and yellow colors represent spilled blood and prosperity, respectively.

-The islands come in all different shapes and sizes, but the biggest are typically more developed with schools, residential areas, and community centers.
-Gunas protect their beautiful home from mass tourism by regulating the amount of visitors.
-In addition to tourism revenue, they sustain their way of life through fishing, coconut production, and handicraft sales.
+The islands come in all different shapes and sizes, but the biggest are usually more developed with schools, residential areas, and community centers.
+The Guna people protect their beautiful home from mass tourism by regulating the amount of visitors.
+In addition to tourism revenue, they sustain their way of life via fishing, coconut production, and handicraft sales.

 San Blas Dreams